 - The MVP usually comes from an elite team.
-Since 1985, only twice has the MVP come from a team that didn't finish first or second in its conference.
+Since 1985, only three times has the MVP come from a team that didn't finish first or second in its conference.

 - The award is usually given to a player with a few years of service time.
 A rookie hasn't won MVP since Wes Unseld in 1969 and only four MVPs have been younger than 23 years old.

 - The MVP award has historically been dominated by centers.
 However, Jokic's victory last season ended the drought for centers, which hadn't won the award since Shaquille O'Neal in the 1999-00 season.

 - Point guard: 11